Do you have a subconscious block? Here’s how to find out (and fix it)

 (It’s usually attributed to Albert Einstein but the internet says it wasn’t actually him.
 But whatever, that’s not actually the point here).

-Your brain is a machine that operates on factory settings.
+Your subconscious mind is a machine that operates on factory settings.

 And your subconscious is wicked fast.

-(Ever been to a party when someone says something across the room that catches your attention?
-It’s because your brain is taking in EVERYTHING and sorting it into things that are important and things that are lame).
+For example - Ever been to a party when someone says something across the room that catches your attention?
+It’s because your brain is taking in EVERYTHING and sorting it into things that are important and things that are lame.

 But where your subconscious is fast, your conscious is sloooooooooow.